pivotal/docs-tap/tap-gui/troubleshooting.md

 ## <a id='updating-tap-gui-values'></a> Issues Updating the Values File
 ### Symptom

-When you need to update the configuration of TAP GUI (either through the profiles method or as a standalone package install), how can you tell if the configuration has been reloaded?
+When you need to update the configuration of Tanzu Application Platform GUI (either through the profiles method or as a standalone package install), how can you tell if the configuration has been reloaded?

 ### Suggestions